asciamanna/asciamanna.github.io/_drafts/data-classes-and-the-feature-envy-code-smell.md

 tags: ['refactoring']
 ---

 When introducing refactoring techniques and code smells to teams I usually recommend starting with code smells that are both easy to identify and commonplace in most code bases.
-This gives teams the opportunity to practice the refactorings more often and build their confidence as they learn some of the more involved refactorings.
+This gives teams the opportunity to practice the refactorings more often and build their confidence as they learn some of the more advanced refactorings.

-One of the code smells I like to start with is _**Feature Envy**_ because it is often, but certainly not always, accompanied by the overuse of data classes.
+One of the code smells I like to start with is _**Feature Envy**_ because it is often, but certainly not always, accompanied by another code smell, _**Data Classes**_.
 Data classes are easy to spot, and poor object-oriented systems tend to have a lot of them.
 Data classes are objects that consist of data without any behavior, consisting of public fields or getters and setters.

 ## What is Feature Envy?

-In his book [Refactoring]() [Martin Fowler](http://www.martinfowler.com) defines feature envy as .....
+> The whole point of objects is that they are a technique to package data with the processes used on that data.
+A classic smell is a method that seems more interested in a class other than the one it actually is in.
+The most common focus of the envy is data.
+> &mdash;_[Martin Fowler](http://www.martinfowler.com) on Feature Envy from Refactoring (p.
+80)_

 Feature envy is a problem because it is a _"coupling code smell."_ It couples two objects together inappropriately.
 This coupling introduces a larger surface area of change in the code when one of the two objects has to be modified.
 Less isolated changes then lead to an increase in the likelihood of introducing bugs.
 Since it increases coupling it reduces cohesion of the host class, making it responsible for additional behavior and more than likely introducing a [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)(SRP) violation.

 ## Data Classes as Detectors for Feature Envy